By Anna Ribas, on 1 August 2023

-In this article, we'll define both SME and SMB market segments and discuss relevant digital marketing strategies for both of them.
+In this article, we'll define the SME and SMB market segments and discuss relevant digital marketing strategies for both.
 Keep reading!

 The SME and SMB Market Segment